-Twin Falls County provides a dependent life insurance benefit to all regular fulltime employees at no cost to the employee.
-Further information regarding dependent life insurance benefits can be obtained through the County's website or the Payroll Clerk.
+343-01 Twin Falls County provides a dependent life insurance benefit to all regular fulltime employees at no cost to the employee.
+Further information regarding dependent life insurance benefits can be obtained from the Payroll Clerk.

-344 - Accidental Death and Dismemberment
+344 - Accidental Death and Dismemberment Insurance

-Twin Falls County provides an accidental death and dismemberment insurance benefit to all regular full-time employees at no cost to the employee.
+344-01 Twin Falls County provides an accidental death and dismemberment insurance benefit to all regular full-time employees at no cost to the employee.
 Coverage is provided based on a scheduled basis.
-Further information regarding AD&D benefits can be obtained through the County's website or the Payroll Clerk.
+Further information regarding AD&D benefits can be obtained from the Payroll Clerk.

-345 - Short Term Disability
+345 - Short Term Disability Benefits

-Twin Falls County provides Short Term Disability benefits to all regular full-time employees at no cost to the employee.
-All accrued sick leave time must be exhausted before benefits begin.
-Further information regarding Short Term Disability benefits can be obtained through the County's website or the Payroll Clerk.
+345-01 Twin Falls County provides Short Term Disability benefits to all regular full-time employees at no cost to the employee.
+An employee must be off of work for at least two weeks and all accrued sick leave time must be exhausted before benefits begin.
+Benefits begin on the 15th day of disability.
+Eligibility for short-term disability benefits is determined by the plan, not the County.
+Further information regarding Short Term Disability benefits can be obtained from the Payroll Clerk.